 Williams is fully committed to the health and safety of our work force and to the protection of our neighbors, the environment and our assets.
 Williams will exercise reasonable care in providing each employee a workplace free of recognized hazards, including violent acts or threats of violent acts against employees or third parties within Company workplaces.
 The Company will not tolerate violence or threats of violence and takes reasonable measures to provide a safe workplace.
 The Company will take reasonable efforts to provide a safe and healthy workplace and comply with applicable safety and health laws and regulations, as well as internal requirements.

 Diversity and Inclusion

 Williams values and advances diversity and inclusion in the workplace.
 The Company is committed to equal opportunity and is intolerant of discrimination and harassment.
-We work to maintain workplaces that are free from discrimination or harassment on the basis of race, sex, color, national origin, ethnicity, religion, age, disability, sexual orientation, gender identification or expression, or any other status protected by applicable law.
+We work to maintain workplaces that are free from discrimination or harassment on the basis of race, sex, color, national origin, ethnicity, religion, age, disability, sexual orientation, gender identification or expression, or any other status protected by applicable law, this also includes any form of sexual harassment.
 Qualifications, performance, skills and experience are the basis for recruitment, hiring, placement, development, training, compensation and advancement at the Company.

 Rights of Indigenous Peoples

 Williams respects the rights of indigenous peoples, insofar as they are affected by our business activities.

 Williams is dedicated to creating a workplace that respects and values all employees and maintains an environment of open and direct communication.
 The Company strives to develop mutually rewarding relationship with employees through fairness, trust and integrity.
 Due to the direct partnership with employees, the Company does not believe in the need for an outside group to speak on behalf of employees.
 However, the Company respects freedom of association without fear of reprisal, intimidation or harassment.